mpj/testacular/src/0.6.0/plus/RequireJS.md

 Testacular 0.5.1 (**WARNING** As of writing, npm install will give you 0.4.0, the latest stable version) This, while adding RequireJs support, has added a new concept of “included” to the files listed in your config.
 This is because RequireJs will balk about a the module not being loaded correctly (ie, loaded synchronously in the `<head/>` tag of the runner).
 From the RequireJs docs:

-> “Be sure to load all scripts that call `define()` via the RequireJS API.
+> Be sure to load all scripts that call `define()` via the RequireJS API.
 Do not manually code script tags
-> in HTML to load scripts that have `define()` calls in them.”
+> in HTML to load scripts that have `define()` calls in them.

 ### RequireJs Shim